Baka-Project/BakaCI/readme.md

 **Read before use**

-  * So guys if you use my docker you can build with minimum spek because what? because toolchain is include in this docker
+  * So guys if you use my docker you can build with minimum spek & time because what? because toolchain is include in this docker
   * Where location of the path? so you can find in this directory
   * /root/proton `as proton toolchain by @kdragon`